Laryngitis Treatment in Port Neches, TX

 ENT specialist Boyd Herndon, DO has extensive experience treating laryngitis.
 If you’re experiencing symptoms of laryngitis in the Beaumont area, contact M Boyd Herndon, DO today to schedule an appointment.
 Give our office in Port Neches a call at (409) 729-6401 or request an appointment through our secure online form.
 Dr. Herndon treats laryngitis for patients from Beaumont, Nederland, Groves, Port Arthur, and the surrounding area.

 Laryngitis is usually a side effect of another illness, such as:

 - Acid reflux

 In other cases, laryngitis is brought on by environmental factors, like overuse of your voice and improper singing techniques.

 Initially you may go to your primary care physician who will give you a physical exam to feel you neck.
-Your doctor will check for lumps or tenderness and check your nose, mouth and throat.
+Your otolaryyngologist will check for lumps or tenderness and check your nose, mouth and throat.

 If the symptoms are bad enough or have been going on longer than two weeks, you may be referred to an otolaryngologist like Dr. Herndon.
 He will do a more in-depth exam that will look closely at your vocal cords to see what they look like.